 The instructional lessons for each unit at the Intermediate level contain a consistent format for identified reading, writing, and math activities.
 The intermediate grade band is intended for students from grade 3-5.
-It is essential that teachers assess their students' current abilities and plan instructional tasks that differentiate for maximum participation and learning within each of these lessons.
+It is essential that service providers assess their students' current abilities and plan differentiated instructional tasks for maximum participation and learning within each of these lessons.